elseecay/overpass/README.md

         cp ./cfgsample.json $HOME/.overpass/config.json

-- *You can also try it inside docker*
+- *You can also try it inside docker container*

         docker build . -t overpass
         docker run --rm -it overpass